-Arrival/Departure: Students are not to arrive on campus before 7:20 a.m. and must report to the cafetorium to pick up breakfast or to their first block class.
+Arrival/Departure: Students are not to arrive on campus before 7:20 a.m. and must report to the cafetorium to pick up breakfast.
 Students must leave the campus by 3:30 p.m. unless directly supervised by a faculty member.
 Persons picking students up should meet them at the covered area in front of the cafetorium.
-This is the only authorized drop-off or pick-up area for high school students.
+This is the only authorized drop-off or pickup area for high school students.
 (Failure to comply with traffic safety protocol presents safety issues for our students.)
 One lane of traffic is to remain open at all times in case there is an emergency.
 Students are not to wait in the office or in front of the office for rides on any day.
 Picking a student up behind any building is forbidden unless authorized by the administration.